Multi-controlled single-qubit unitary gates based on the quantum Fourier transform and deep decomposition: Analytical and numerical analysis

+As shown in the previous chapter, the number of elementary gates in a DD-MCU is non-linear with the number of qubits.
+In Table \ref{tab1} we give the number of C-NOT gates used in DD-MC-SU(2) and DD-MC-U(2) circuits as a function of the number of qubits $n$.
+One may show that the number of C-NOTs used in DD-MCU is lower than that employed in QFT-MCU for $n\leq12$.
+Moreover, the most optimal MC-SU(2) circuit \cite{Silva2023} uses more C-NOTs than DD-MCU for $n\leq15$.
+We consider only C-NOT or $C-Z$ gates since the median error of these gates is approximately 20 times higher than $\sqrt{X}$ used in our circuits, while $R_z$ gates are error-free.
+Based on these facts and the current performance of NISQ devices, we infer that DD-MCU can have the highest impact on practical applications.

-We consider the AQFT FC-MCU the lower and LNN-MCU the upper bound on the number of elementary gates and the circuit depth in a genuine quantum computation.
-Actual complexities for application on a quantum device are obtained by assembling analyzed circuits using the transpile function built-in Python package Qiskit v.0.42.1 \cite{Qiskit}.
-In doing so, we used optimization level 3.
-To remove any doubt about bias in our implementation, we used the local simulator to transpile circuits for application on the `ibm\_hanoi' employed in Refs.~\cite{Silva2022, Silva2023} although it was retired recently.
-We compare our implementations to the standard Qiskit and the state-of-the-art MCU circuit.
-The unitary single-qubit gate used in all analyzed MCU circuits was randomly chosen from $SU(2)$ gates.
-To get angles $\alpha$, $\theta$, and $\beta$, we have generated random rational numbers and multiplied them by $\pi$.
+Actual complexities for execution on a quantum device are obtained by assembling analyzed circuits using the transpile function built-in Python package Qiskit v.1.3.2 \cite{Qiskit}.
+In doing so, we employed optimization level 3.
+We used the local simulator to transpile circuits for application on the latest version of a generic quantum device.
+The Qiskit Runtime local testing mode is engaged to emulate noisy MCU calculations.
+To find circuit reliability, we set all input qubits to $\vert 1\rangle$ and appended the target qubit with $U^\dagger$, as in Ref.~\cite{Silva2022}.
+We consider the calculation to be executed properly only if we measure `one' at all the outputs.
+Emulations were repeated $n_{shots}=10^5$ times on each circuit.
+We have compared our implementations to the standard Qiskit and the state-of-the-art LDD-MCU circuit.
+The unitary single-qubit gate used in all analyzed MCU circuits was randomly chosen from $U(2)$ gates.
+To get angles $\phi_{xy}$, $\theta_z$, $\delta$ and $\Phi$, we have generated random rational numbers and multiplied them by $\pi$.
 We constrained our choice to exclude trivial gates.
-The comparison of circuit depths is displayed in Fig.~\ref{fig7}.
+In Figs.~\ref{fig11} (a) and (b), we show comparative results of variation in circuit depth and reliability with the number of qubits, respectively.
+Furthermore, we compare the number of C-NOT and $\sqrt{X}$ gates used in various implementations in Fig.~\ref{fig11} (c) and (d), respectively.